MulSKIPS/MulSKIPS/examples/ex5_IO_SiNW/README.md

 ### USAGE

 - Make sure you installed all the dependencies below
-- Make sure you updated the "execpath" variable in testIO.SiNW.py with your mulskips-source directory
+- Make sure you updated the "execpath" variable in run.py with your mulskips-source directory
 - Use the following command:

 ```
-python3 testIO.SiNW.py
+python3 run.py
 ```

-OR
+or this to run in as background process

 ```
-nohup python3 -u testIO.SiNW.py > log.out 2>&1 &
+nohup python3 -u run.py > log.out 2>&1 &
 ```

 - To run this example you need at least 5 GB free storage, to allocate 2 large auxiliary DAT files which can be removed after the run if you want.